Learn more about in-home care options for your loved ones

 Download Photos

-Including the Orem Utah Temple and the Provo Utah Temple, there are a total of 28 houses of the Lord in Utah.
-Temples currently in operation in the state are found in American Fork (Mount Timpanogos), Bountiful, Brigham City, Cedar City, Draper, Logan, Monticello, Ogden, Payson, Provo (Provo City Center), South Jordan (Jordan River and Oquirrh Mountain) and Vernal.
-There are temples under construction in Utah in Ephraim, Heber Valley, Layton, Lindon, Smithfield, Syracuse, Taylorsville, Tooele (Deseret Peak) and Washington County (Red Cliffs).
-Both the Manti Utah Temple and the Salt Lake Utah Temple are currently under renovation.
-The Saratoga Springs Utah Temple will be dedicated on August 13, 2023, and the St. George Utah Temple will be rededicated on December 10, 2023.
+Utah has a total of 28 houses of the Lord.
+Temples currently in operation in the state are found in American Fork (Mount Timpanogos), Bountiful, Brigham City, Cedar City, Draper, Logan, Monticello, Ogden, Payson, Provo (Provo City Center and Provo Utah), Saratoga Springs, South Jordan (Jordan River and Oquirrh Mountain) and Vernal.
+New temples under construction in Utah are in Ephraim, Heber Valley, Layton, Lindon, Smithfield, Syracuse, Taylorsville, and Tooele (Deseret Peak).
+The Manti Utah Temple and the Salt Lake Utah Temple are currently under renovation.
+The St. George Utah Temple will be rededicated on December 10, 2023, and the Red Cliffs Utah Temple in Washington County will be dedicated by President Henry B. Eyring, Second Counselor in the First Presidency on Sunday, March 24, 2024.

 Style Guide Note:When reporting about The Church of Jesus Christ of Latter-day Saints, please use the complete name of the Church in the first reference.
 For more information on the use of the name of the Church, go to our online Style Guide.